GoogleChromeLabs/wasm-bindgen-rayon/README.md

 ### Usage with Parcel

-*[Coming soon...]* Parcel v2 also recognises the used syntax, but it's still in development and there are some issues to fix it can be used with this crate.
+*[Coming soon...]* Parcel v2 also recognises the used syntax, but it's still in development and there are some minor issues to fix before it can be used with this crate.

 ### Usage without bundlers